 If you are looking for tools that can help you assess challenging behavior and track them once you put your behavior support plan in place, then this post is for you!
-I want to share some easy to use tools that will help you track your students' challenging behavior without taking over you life.
+I want to share some easy behavior data collection sheets that will help you track your students’ challenging behavior without taking over you life.
 And, you can make them what you need because they are editable!!

 Is it possible to love data sheets?
-I've already admitted I am a data geek.
-But now I think I have actually fallen in love with these data behavior data sheets!
+I’ve already admitted I am a data geek.
+But now I think I have actually fallen in love with these behavior data collection sheets!
 Seriously!

 You know why I love them?
 They are easy to use.
 And many of them graph as you go, so there’s no extra step for analyzing the data!
 What??